Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 Belize’s dedication to conservation ensures that this jewel remains a beacon of biodiversity and beauty in the Caribbean.

-As we wrap up this list of the Best things to do in Belize, remember that there is a whole collection of incredible moments waiting to be lived.
-Whether you’re diving into the reef or exploring the Jungle, Belize is a treasure trove of experiences.
+Whether you’re diving into the reef or exploring the Jungle, Belize is a treasure trove of awesome adventures.

 Want more Belizean adventures?
 Follow me on Instagram and on Facebook for more travel tales and tips.